Working towards graduation

 Total required program electives is 27 credit hours.
 Three categories of electives have been designed:

-1. Global Engineering or Sustainability or Entrepreneurship – 3 Credits
+- 2023 and earlier: Global Engineering or Sustainability or Entrepreneurship – 3 semester hours

 Required focus area courses